MOON2.0: Dynamic Modality-balanced Multimodal Representation Learning for E-commerce Product Understanding: The Benchmark

-We collect data from user logs on one of the largest e-commerce platforms in China, covering the period from January 1, 2023, to June 30, 2025.
-In the image search scenario, purchases following a query are treated as positive interactions, while skipped exposures with low relevance scores serve as negatives.
-These interactions are used to construct high-quality triplets of (image query, positive item, negative item).
-And we further extract (text query, positive item) pairs from the text search logs in the same manner.
+We construct our dataset from user logs on a leading Chinese e-commerce platform, Taobao, covering the period from January 1, 2023, to June 30, 2025.
+Positive interactions are defined as purchases following a query, while skipped exposures with low relevance scores serve as negatives.
+We first form (image query, positive item, negative item) triplets and (text query, positive item) pairs from image and text search logs, respectively.
 Then, by joining on the positive item, we pair the text query with its corresponding image query to form a multimodal query (title and image), yielding complete triplets of (multimodal query, positive item, negative item).
-All user-related information is removed or anonymized to ensure privacy and security, and only visual and textual product content is retained.
-The resulting dataset contains 5,751,594 training samples and 966,241 test samples.
+All user data is anonymized, retaining only visual and textual product content.
+The resulting dataset contains 5,751,594 training samples and 636,241 test samples.